sfwalsh/SWBufferedToast/README.md

 [![License](https://img.shields.io/cocoapods/l/SWBufferedToast.svg?style=flat)](http://cocoapods.org/pods/SWBufferedToast)
 [![Platform](https://img.shields.io/cocoapods/p/SWBufferedToast.svg?style=flat)](http://cocoapods.org/pods/SWBufferedToast)

+## About

+SWBufferedToast is a simple alert-style class for presenting information to the user.
+An SWBufferedToast can be instantiated with one of three types:
+1. Plain Toast
+A simple dismissable alert with a title, description and action button.

+2. Notice Toast
+An non-dismissable alert used to notify the user of an ongoing task.
+This alert cannot be dismissed by the user, but can be dismissed using a timer or by calling toast.dismiss.

+3. Login Toast
+A modal login window in the style of a toast.

+All three alert types have a buffering animation that can be turned on and off as necessary.
+Additionally, you can supply your own images for this buffering animation.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.